Call 911 if the person:

 - Shake the person vigorously, tap briskly, or yell.

-- If the person doesn't respond, call 911 immediately.
+- If the person doesn't respond, call 911 immediately and start CPR if necessary.

 - If the person is alert, give fruit juice, especially if the person has not eaten in more than 6 hours or has diabetes.